How To Set Up QuickBooks Desktop Payroll

 Step 15: Enter Employee Tax Information

 Select the state in which your employee is subject to taxes.
 If you are unsure of the proper tax settings at any time, click the blue “Explain” hyperlink for more information.
-Also, answer whether or not your employee has lived or worked in another state while employed by you.
+Also, answer whether or not your employee has lived or worked in another state while employed by you during the given year (ours is 2025 since we’re using a sample company).
 Then click “Next.”

 Step 16: Enter Employee’s Federal Tax Information